skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/cvx_converse_transformation.md

 If a system is not anti-fragile we should use convex transformation to make it so.

-The current economic system has had its trouble with volitility.
-If we can, we will try to move toward a system that will be much more agile when dealing with volitility.
+The current economic system has had its trouble with volatility.
+If we can, we will try to move toward a system that will be much more agile when dealing with volatility.

 Therefore: